mansunkuo/mansunkuo.github.io/content/tech/helm/index.md

 ## Exercise 5: Chart Releaser Action to Automate GitHub Page Charts
 ###  Setup Your GitHub Repository
-In this lab, we will publish out chart to GItHib pags with GitHub Action.
+In this exercise, we will publish out chart to GItHib pags with GitHub Action.
 First of all, you will need a new repository called `k8s-summit-2024`.
-Please follow step 1, 2, 3 and 5 in [Quickstart for GitHub Pages](https://docs.github.com/en/pages/quickstart) to creak a blank repository called `k8s-summit-2024`:
+Please follow step 1, 2, 3 and 5 in [Quickstart for GitHub Pages](https://docs.github.com/en/pages/quickstart) to create a blank repository called `k8s-summit-2024`:
 - In the upper-right corner of any page, select `+`, then click **New repository**.
 - Enter `k8s-summit-2024` as the repository name.
 - Choose `Public` as the repository visibility.
 - Add an optional description.
 - Click **Create repository**.